kumahooks/kumahooks.github.io/_posts/2023-07-16-Achieving-Address-Stability-in-Binary-Hooking.md

 			}
 			case PointerRelativeLast4:
 			{
-				// Returns an address that's found at pattern location offset by the last 4 bytes of the pattern. int32_t pointer = 0;
+				// Returns an address that's found at pattern location offset by the last 4 bytes of the pattern int32_t pointer = 0;
 				memcpy(&pointer, m_data + i + strlen(szMask), sizeof(int));